aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 ### API with no selectors

-In this approach, users specify fixed strings to retrieve resources limits and requests.
+In this approach, users specify fixed strings (or magic keys) to retrieve resources limits and requests.
 This approach is similar to the existing downward API implementation approach.
+The fixed string used for resources limits and requests for cpu and memory are `resources.limits.cpu`, `resources.limits.memory`, `resources.requests.cpu` and `resources.requests.memory`.
+Though these strings are same as json path selectors but are processed as fixed strings.
 These will be implemented by introducing a `ResourceFieldSelector` (json: `resourceFieldRef`) to extend the current implementation for `type DownwardAPIVolumeFile struct` and `type EnvVarSource struct`:

 ```